 Why does this happen?

-This situation is very common because, during the process of buying the pipes or choosing the civil contractor, each provider gives you a lot of suggestions and guarantees about their services, but they don’t tell you that at certain points they won’t be the ones making the key decisions.
+This situation is very common.
+During the process of buying the pipes or choosing the civil contractor, each provider gives you a lot of suggestions and guarantees about their services.
+But they do not tell you that at certain points they will not be the ones making the key decisions.

 However, there is a shortcut to guaranteed success even if the project is technically demanding, far away from your office, and implemented in the roughest terrain.

-If you read this article to the end, I will reveal to you how to proceed and be sure at all times that you are on the right track.
+Read this article to the end.
+I will reveal to you how to proceed and be sure at all times that you are on the right track.

 Right from the beginning, you need to include 3 milestones in your plan: